Command Reference

 atomic record -m "Initial commit"

-atomic stack new feature-auth --switch
+atomic view create feature-auth --switch

 # 5. Make changes, record, review